 Perfect.
 So perfect.
 The torches were arranged in patterns he could only see by standing up atop a building.
 The grass was kept perfectly manicured, and the massive wall tapestries were changed often so that they showed no wear, stains, or fading.

 The people put forth such effort for their Gods.
-That was the problem.

 Meeting with Allmother had reminded him of days he hadn’t thought of in a long time.
 Calmseer.
 She had been his mentor when he’d first Returned, the finest Goddess he’d ever known.
 Blushweaver was jealous of his memories of her, but she couldn’t understand that their relationship hadn’t been romantic.

 Calmseer had come closer to being a God than anyone Lightsong had seen.
 She’d done as Allmother now tried, meeting and listening to the people, but there had been genuine concern in her regard for them.
-Not a worry that they would stop worshiping, like Allmother displayed.
+Not a worry that they would stop worshiping.
 Not an arrogance of presumed superiority, mixed with benevolence for those who were so far beneath them, like Lightsong saw in most of the other Gods.

 Real kindness.
 Real love.
 Real mercy.

 And yet, even Calmseer had felt inadequate.
-She couldn’t live up to what people expected.
-How could she?
+She had often said she felt guilty because she couldn’t live up to what people expected.
+But, how could she?
 How could anyone?
-In the end, he suspected this might have been what had driven her to giving up her life.
+In the end, he suspected this might have been what had driven her answer a Petition.

 There had only been one way, in her estimation, to be the Goddess everyone demanded she be.
 And that was to give up her life for her people.

-They push us into it, Lightsong thought with frustration.
+They push us into it, Lightsong thought.
 They craft all of this splendor and wonder, they give us whatever we desire, then they subtly poke at us.
 Be a God.
 Prophesy.
 Maintain our illusion for us.

 Die.
 Die so that we can keep believing.

 He usually stayed off of his roof balcony.
 He preferred to be down below, on the greens, where everything was up close.
-With that perspective, it was so much easier to ignore the larger view of things.
+With that perspective, it was so much easier to ignore the larger view.
 So much easier to focus on simple things.
 His life at the moment.
 His friends among the Returned.
 He could forget about where he was being shoved.

 “Your grace?”
 Llarimar asked quietly, standing behind him.